 For example: passwords for sign-up forms or credit card details for a purchase should always be private.

-Some personal data isn't sensitive, and you might want to record and send that personal data to FullStory with a customer's permission.
+Some personal data isn't sensitive, and you might want to capture and send that personal data to FullStory with a customer's permission.

-For example: your customer may consent to let you record their personal name or user ID so that you can identify their sessions and provide more proactive customer support.
+For example: your customer may consent to let you capture their personal name or user ID so that you can identify their sessions and provide more proactive customer support.

-Use FS.consent to ensure that FullStory only records personal data when your customers have given permission.
+Use FS.consent to ensure that FullStory only captures personal data when your customers have given permission.

 Once you've customized your settings to ensure that all sensitive personal data fields are blocked and that all personal data is handled with consent, FullStory will capture everything else — all the customer experience data on sites where the snippet is installed — without any further special instrumentation.